davide3011/palladium-ln/doc/developers-guide/plugin-development/bitcoin-backend.md

 ---
-title: Bitcoin backend
+title: Palladium backend
 slug: bitcoin-backend
 privacy:
   view: public
 ---
-Core Lightning communicates with the Bitcoin network through a plugin.
-It uses the `bcli` plugin by default but you can use a custom one, multiple custom ones for different operations, or write your own for your favourite Bitcoin data source!
+Palladium Lightning communicates with the Palladium network through a plugin.
+It uses the `bcli` plugin by default but you can use a custom one, multiple custom ones for different operations, or write your own for your favourite Palladium data source!

 Communication with the plugin is done through 5 JSONRPC commands, `lightningd` can use from 1 to 5 plugin(s) registering these 5 commands for gathering Bitcoin data.
 Each plugin must follow the below specification for `lightningd` to operate.

 ### `getchaininfo`

 Called at startup, it's used to check the network `lightningd` is operating on and to get the sync status of the backend.
-Optionally, the plugins can use `last_height` to make sure that the Bitcoin backend is not behind Core Lightning.
+Optionally, the plugins can use `last_height` to make sure that the Bitcoin backend is not behind Palladium Lightning.

 The plugin must respond to `getchaininfo` with the following fields:
     - `chain` (string), the network name as introduced in bip70